top of page

 Ah-ah, ah!

 I keep an eye out for pine trees and power lines.
-That’s a good combination.
 Anywhere you see pine trees and power lines there will be nicely cut logs lying on the ground, stacked very neatly by the power company.
 They come through a couple of times a year and cut down the giant limbs that are too close to the lines.
 If they have a full crew, someone’s job will be to take the logs away.
 But these days there is rarely a full crew.
 And so, the logs remain.

 Pine is easy to identify.
 First of all, it’ll be sticky somewhere.
 Second, it’ll smell like pine.